 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using cyclosporine (Gengraf®, Neoral®, or Sandimmune®), omeprazole (Prilosec®), theophylline (Theo-Dur®), medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin, Lipitor®, Vytorin®), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), a blood thinner (such as warfarin or Coumadin®), or birth control pills.
-Tell your doctor if you are using medicines that may weaken your immune system, such as cancer medicines or steroids (such as hydrocortisone, methylprednisolone, prednisolone, prednisone).
+- Make sure your doctor knows if you use cyclosporine (Gengraf®, Neoral®, Sandimmune®), methotrexate (Trexall®), omeprazole (Prilosec®), theophylline (Theo-Dur®), medicine to lower cholesterol (such as atorvastatin, lovastatin, simvastatin, Lipitor®, Vytorin®), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), or birth control pills.
+Tell your doctor if you use medicines that weaken your immune system, such as cancer medicines or steroids (such as hydrocortisone, methylprednisolone, prednisolone, prednisone).

-- Make sure your doctor knows if you are also using other medicines to treat rheumatoid arthritis (such as abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, Cimzia®, Enbrel®, Humira®, Kineret®, Orencia®, Remicade®, Rituxan®, or Simponi®).
+- Make sure your doctor knows if you also use other medicines to treat rheumatoid arthritis (such as abatacept, adalimumab, anakinra, certolizumab, etanercept, golimumab, infliximab, rituximab, Cimzia®, Enbrel®, Humira®, Kineret®, Orencia®, Remicade®, Rituxan®, Simponi®).

 - This medicine may interfere with vaccines.
-Ask your doctor before getting flu shots or other vaccines while you are receiving this medicine.
-Vaccines may not work as well, or they could make you ill while you are using this medicine.
+Ask your doctor before you get a flu shot or any other vaccines.
 Your child's vaccines need to be current before he or she begins using tocilizumab.
-Be sure to ask your child's doctor if you have any questions about this.
+Ask your child's doctor if you have questions about this.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have a history of hyperlipidemia (high fats in the blood), liver disease, multiple sclerosis, stomach or bowel problems (such as diverticulosis, perforations, or ulcers), tuberculosis, or a weak immune system.
-Tell your doctor if you have a fever, an infection, or a condition that may weaken your immune system, such as cancer or the use of steroid medicines.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, HIV or AIDS, an infection, high cholesterol, liver disease (including hepatitis B), multiple sclerosis, stomach or bowel problems (such as diverticulosis, perforations, ulcers), or an immune system problem.
+Tell your doctor if you have tuberculosis (TB), a history of TB, or have been in close contact with someone who has active TB.

-- You will need to have a skin test for tuberculosis before you or your child start using this medicine.
+- You will need to have a skin test for tuberculosis before you start receiving this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 - This medicine may cause serious stomach and bowel problems, especially if you have a history of ulcers or diverticulosis.
-Check with your doctor right away if you or your child start having severe stomach cramps or pain; black, tarry stools; diarrhea; fever; or vomiting that is severe and sometimes bloody while being treated with this medicine.
+Check with your doctor right away if you have severe stomach cramps or pain, black, tarry stools, diarrhea, fever, or vomiting while being treated with this medicine.